The gentlebirth.org website is provided courtesy

 I'm also starting a new page about followup with insurance companies in California.

-One of the apparent hurdles in talking with people about filing claims for services provided by Licensed Midwives is the physician supervision issue.
+One of the older hurdles in talking with people about filing claims for services provided by Licensed Midwives is the physician supervision issue; as of 2013, this appears to be a rare problem.
 Most insurance claims filed by midwives are filed by hospital-based CNM's under the auspices of their supervising physician.
 Almost all Licensed Midwives (and homebirth CNM's) in California do not have supervising physicians.
 When someone brings this up, I inform them that Licensed Midwife is a legal designation that is completely independent of the CNMdesignation, that we have a different licensing law and a different supervisory body.
 I tell them that we are independently licensed practitioners and that we can submit insurance claims under our own license.
 I tell them that our independent status was established in case law (Ruling of Judge Jaime Rene' Roman, Case No. 1M-98-83794, Alison Osborn, LM, OAH No. N-1999040052, Aug.
 20, 1999) and then codified by SB1479 (signed into law by Gov. Davis on September 1, 2000, effective January 1, 2001, repealed and added Section 2508 of the Business and Professions Code and amended Section 102415 of the Health and Safety Code).
 I tell them that if they have questions about the issue of physician supervision, they may want to talk with the person in charge of the midwifery program: Barbara Miller - (916) 263-2393.

 In California, state law requires insurance companies who cover maternity care to cover care for a minimum of 48 hours after a vaginal birth and 96 hours after a cesarean birth.
 (California Codes, Health and Safety Code, Section 1367.62) "[C]overage for inpatient hospital care may be for a time period less than 48 or 96 hours if both of the following conditions are met: . . .
 The policy covers a postdischarge followup visit for the mother and newborn within 48 hours of discharge, when prescribed by the treating physician [ed.: or midwife].
 The visit shall be provided by a licensed health care provider whose scope of practice includes postpartum care and newborn care.
 The visit shall include, at a minimum, parent education, assistance and training in breast or bottle feeding, and the performance of any necessary maternal or neonatal physical assessments. . . .
 The treating physician, in consultation with the mother, shall determine whether the postdischarge visit shall occur at home, the contracted facility, or the treating physician's office after assessment of certain factors.
 These factors shall include, but not be limited to, the transportation needs of the family, and environmental and social risks."
 This legal requirement for the coverage of postpartum care can be used to justify using the "Mandated Services" Modifier 32 for all procedures provided within 48 hours of the birth.